nikviso/opennebula-whmcs/README.md

 # opennebula-whmcs
 - Module for pairing OpenNebula and WHMCS.
 - The ZMQ library is used for messaging.
-For encryption messages is used AES standard.
+For encryption messages is used AES algorithm.

 # Install Python packages